DavidAGullo/AdminByRequest-unofficial-python-wrapper/README.md

  ### Get Auditlogs
  Shows how you can setup the all the auditlogs you would like, up to 10000 per request.

+ ### Monthly Auditlog Report
+ Provided given Month and Year, this will give you all your audit logs for that month.
+Uses filters like Start and End Date

+ ### Pagination Example
+ Provides an example of Pagination in case you need to grab multiple pages worth of request. this offloads multiple entries into different requests. **WARNING** This should not be used to Max out the API, in doing so you will be rate limited.